gfiehler/rabbithub_management/README.md

 For a Rabbitmq_management user to perform export/import the user must have both `administrator,rabbithub_admin` tags (roles).

 ## Overview Page
-This page will show a list of subscribers, consumers, http post errors summary and environment variable settings.
+This page will show a list of subscribers, consumers, http post errors summary, form to add a new subscriber, environment variable settings, and ability to import/export subscribers in batch.

 The name column for each subscriber is a non-unqiue name that is a combination of the `resource_topic` to the details page.
 A truly unique name would also have to inlcude the callback URL, however that was too long to use in the UI.
 The name is a link to the details page for that Subscriber.